 The GE90: A technology pioneer

-In 1995, the GE90 debuted aboard a British Airways 777 aircraft, along with commercial aviation’s first ever carbon fiber fan blades.
+In 1995, the GE90 debuted aboard a British Airways 777 aircraft, along with commercial aviation’s most successful carbon fiber fan blades.

 The GE90 engine family powers all Boeing 777 models.
 It is the exclusive powerplant on the Boeing 777-300ER, -200LR, and Freighter.
 The engine has accumulated nearly 100 million flight hours and 14 million cycles since entering service.